Belarusbank: History

-From 1922 to 1987 the country applied the system of state labor savings banks of USSR.
-In 1987 Belarusian Republican Bank of the Savings Bank of USSR was established, and in 1991, it was transformed into Belarusian Savings Bank.
+From 1922 to 1987 Belarus was integrated in the State Labor Savings Banks System of the USSR.
+In 1987 Belarusian Republican Bank of the Savings Bank of the USSR was established, and in 1991, it was transformed into Belarusian Savings Bank.
 In 1995, Joint-Stock Savings Bank Belarusbank was established by Edict of the President of the Republic of Belarus following a nationalizing forced merger between state-owned Belarusian Savings Bank and commercial Bank Belarusbank, with the state holding 99% of the bank's shares.

 In 1996 Belarusbank acquired sectoral banks Belsviazbank and Belzheldorbank, furthering nationalization of the banking sector in Belarus.
 The Client-Bank system was introduced.
 In the same year the bank became a principal member of Europay International.
 A year later representative offices in Warsaw, Poland and Moscow, Russia were established.

 In 2000 the Bank became a principal member of VISA International.

 In 2003 Belarusbank established a representative office in Frankfurt am Main, Germany.
 In 2005 MinskComplexBank merged into Belarusbank.

 In June 2007 Belarusbank became the first Belarusian bank to open a representative office in Beijing.
 A year later foreign exchange transactions in the currency of the People's Bank of China were introduced.

 September 2010 saw the signing of the first three-party Framework Agreement with a French and a Belgian bank in the history of the banking system.
 Cooperation with banks from more than 30 countries was established, Germany, Switzerland, China, Poland and Turkey being among the leaders.
 In December the largest syndicated loan in the history of the Belarusian banking system for USD 145 million was attracted.

 In May 2012 Belarusbank became an official member of World Savings Banks Institute (WSBI), one of the largest banking associations that promotes interests of savings banks and retail banking institutions in the world.
 In the same year Belarusbank became partner bank of the Shanghai Cooperation Organization Interbank Consortium.

-On August 16, 2013 an agreement on founding of BELCARD, CJSC, was signed.
+On 16 August 2013 an agreement on founding of Belkart, was signed.
 Banks Processing Center, JSC, Belarusbank, Belagroprombank, JSC and Belinvestbank, JSC acted as its founders.

 In 2015 Belarusbank attracted a record size syndicated loan in the history of the Belarusian banking business in the amount of EUR 203 million.

 In 2016 the KGB announced that Belarusbank Senior Deputy Head Henadz Haspadaryk was detained for bribery, and a criminal case opened against him.

 In 2016 Belarusbank closed its representative office in Poland, and in 2018 it closed the one in Moscow.